TheProjectsGuy/UAV22-EC4.402-Project/README.md

 # Introduction to UAV Design - EC4.402 - Team Omicron

+> **Note**: This is the docker branch, intended for Ubuntu 20.04 (LTS) and beyond systems.
+It will run the Rotors back-end (non-GUI) in a docker container and will use the GUI (front-end) and other components on the host system.
+For the main project, see the [main](https://github.com/TheProjectsGuy/UAV22-EC4.402-Project/tree/main) branch.

 **Team Name**: Omicron <br>
 **Project Topic**: Aerial Photography and Videography of sites <br>
 **Team Members**